-We use our cell phones to manage our day-to-day lives and, often our lives are on the go.
-So, when our cell phone battery runs out, we lose a key tool to navigate the modern world.
+We use our cell phones to manage our day-to-day lives and our lives are on-the-go.
+So when our cell phone battery runs out, we lose a key tool to navigate the modern world.

 As part of #SmartRussell, Louisville Metro’s Office of Civic Innovation & Technology is building a public Wi-Fi network in the Russell neighborhood, and early in our community conversations about the project we heard that exact question: “Where can I charge my cell phone?”

 We needed a solution inexpensive enough to widely deploy, but rugged enough to…